typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 *PG_NET* functions are incompatible for multi-row updates, but they are essential for real-time syncing.
 Real-time syncs utilize PostgreSQL triggers, which can block transactions for users.
 However, PG_NET functions are asynchronous, ensuring transactions are not delayed.

 On the other hand, the *HTTP* extension supports NDJSON, making it suitable for bulk updates.
-It is also synchronous, so it will wait for a *succeeded* or *failed* response and respond accordingly.
-This plugin is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, preventing any negative impact on user experience.
+It is also synchronous, so it will wait for a *success* or *fail* response, which makes handling errors simpler.
+It is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, minimizing any negative impacts on user experience.

 To perform bulk updates, rows must be converted into NDJSON.
 This can be accomplished using a PL/pgSQL function within PostgreSQL.